liferay/liferay-docs/devGuide/en/chapters/02-plugins-sdk.markdown

 archetypes to help you build various types of plugins including Liferay portlets, themes, and layout templates.

-To find out more developing plugins using Maven, see chapter 8.
+To learn more about developing plugins using Maven, see Chapter 8.

 ## Summary

-Now that you have your Plugins SDK configured, know the directory structure and available targets, and have learned some best practices, you are ready to start developing plugins using Liferay's Plugins SDK.
+Now your Plugins SDK is configured, you know the directory structure and available targets, and you've learned some best practices.
+You're ready to start developing plugins using Liferay's Plugins SDK!

-In the next chapter, we'll start portlet development.
+In the next chapter, we'll start developing portlets!